Skip to main content

 A note app is a multi-year commitment because moving notes is non-trivial.
 Realistic migration paths:

-Apple Notes → Notion.
+Moving from Apple Notes to Notion requires an export workaround.
 Apple Notes has no native export to Markdown or HTML.
 Users typically use the Exporter app ($14.99 on the Mac App Store) or a Shortcut workflow to convert notes to Markdown, then import via Notion's Markdown importer.
 A 2,000-note Apple Notes library takes 2-4 hours including cleanup of attached images and tags.

-Both → a third tool.
+Moving either library into a third tool exposes the portability gap.
 Apple Notes' export to PDF or HTML is clean but loses Markdown semantics.
 Notion's Markdown export preserves more structure but flattens databases.
 For users wanting to keep options open, neither tool is as portable as Markdown-native apps like Obsidian or Bear, which export losslessly because they store content as Markdown internally.

 Real-World Workflows Compared